Abhaycl/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 And in the S3 console.

 ![alt text][image9]

+The optional part is to create the key pairs for the jump box machine to access the machines that are in the private network in case you need to access them.

+![alt text][image10]

 Aside from being a backbone for Facebook, Uber, and Netflix, Cassandra is a very scalable and resilient database that is easy to master and simple to configure.
 Apache Cassandra uses its own query language – CQL – which is similar to SQL.
 Note that JOINS, GROUP BY, or subqueries are not supported by CQL.